Blog

 Institutional investors and hedge funds frequently use short selling to capitalize on overvalued securities or provide a hedge against long positions losing money.
 But the practice remains controversial, with critics blaming short sellers for deliberately driving down prices.

 This guide will explain how short selling works, the main risks and rewards, and key differences from other bearish trading strategies like long puts and short calls.
-It will also examine the vital role short selling plays in hedge fund investment strategies.
+It will also examine the vital role short selling plays in hedge fund investment strategy.

 How Short Selling Works